State-backed UK banks gain approval for capital plans

 RBS is reducing the size of its investment bank, selling non-core assets and plans to sell 20-25 percent of U.S. arm Citizens in the next two years through a stock market flotation in New York.

 The PRA said it would release more information when it had concluded discussions with all banks.
 The other major UK banks are not expected to need capital and all generate significant profits.
-HSBC (HSBA.L) and Standard Chartered (STAN.L) are regarded as among the best capitalized banks in the world and Barclays (BARC.L) and Santander UK (SAN.MC) have said they are comfortable with their strength.
+HSBC (HSBA.L) and Standard Chartered (STAN.L) are regarded as among the best capitalized banks in the world and Barclays (BARC.L) has said it is comfortable with its strength.

 Britain’s biggest customer-owned financial services group Nationwide said on Wednesday it planned to raise a “few hundred million” pounds in the next year to bolster its capital through the issue of new loss-absorbing debt.